 Injustice 2 by NetherRealm Studios for the PlayStation 4

 League of Legends by Riot Games for PC

 Paladins by Hi-Rez Studios for PC

-Rocket League by Psyonix for PC and the PlayStation 4
+Rocket League by Psyonix for PC, PlayStation 4, Xbox One, and Nintendo Switch

 Smite by Hi-Rez Studios for PC